-To set this up in Bob, set the place notation "22.214.171.124.126.96.36.199.5.125" (this is the place notation for Plain Bob Doubles).
+To set this up in Bob, select Plain Bob Doubles.
 Once again, give yourself the 1 and Bob 2-6.
 Now do exactly the same as before, moving up one place at a time until you get to 5ths place (where you ring twice), then one moving down one place at a time until you get to lead (where you also ring twice).
 Repeat this sequence three more times, to get back to rounds.

 Remember you can always ask more advanced ringers from your tower for help.
 You can also set up as above, but give Bob all the bells, and just watch what he does with your bell.
 You can also slow Bob down to give you more time to see what's happening.

-Ding and Bob have already been used for practicing everything from Plain Hunt to Phobos and Zanussi Surprise Maximus, so whatever method you want to work on, you can practice it here.
+Ding and Bob have already been used for practicing everything from Plain Hunt to Bristol and Orion Surprise Maximus, so whatever method you want to work on, you can practice it using Ding and Bob.